clashperk/locales/README.md

 # Locales

-This repository hosts the translation files for ClashPerk Bot.
-Except for [en-US](/en.ts), no manual commits should ever need to be done to this repository.
+This repository contains the translation files for the ClashPerk Bot.
+Except for [locales.ts](/locales.ts), manual commits should generally not be required.

-To add a language, visit https://crowdin.com/project/clashperk
+For translation updates or contributions, visit https://crowdin.com/project/clashperk

-## Guidelines

-- Please do not use any vulgar language.
-- Please use proper punctuation.
-- Do not change anything that is between `{{}}`